sapphacs13/pd3-SiteOfGames-Sappha-Anya-Sunnam/Log.md

 Date - Name - What you did

+*Note: We worked on this project everyday in class, but always ended up using Sappha and Anya's computers.
+This is the reason for the uneven amount of commits for Sunnam.

 6/2 - Sunnam - Created the board (6 x 7) in Processing for Connect Four
 6/3 - Sappha - Reformatted board and added colors
 6/3 - Sunnam - Added booleans and fixed minor problems in drawing